JetBrains/kotlin-web-site/docs/topics/native/native-ios-integration.md

 [//]: # (title: iOS integration)

 > This page describes the new memory manager enabled by default since Kotlin 1.7.20.
-See our [Migration guide](native-migration-guide.md)
+See our [migration guide](native-migration-guide.md)
 > to move your projects from the legacy memory manager.
 >
 {type="note"}